sogaiu/a-tree-sitter-porcelain/README.md

 repository (usually by the wrapper script).
 Execution from elsewhere may not yield proper behavior.

-## Why No File Extensions?

-The scripts' names do not have file extensions deliberately:

-* An alternative language might be used to implement a task script
-* Might lead to a nicer arrangement on Windows

 ## Linting Shell Scripts

 To lint, run `shellcheck -x <name>` on the shell files in `task`